 What is a condom?

 A condom is a thin, loose-fitting pouch or sheath that protects against sexually transmitted diseases (STDs) or infections (STIs).
-As a barrier method of birth control (contraception), condoms prevent pregnancy by keeping a male’s sperm from reaching a female’s eggs.
+As a barrier method of birth control (contraception), condoms prevent pregnancy by keeping semen (sperm-filled fluid) from entering the vagina and fertilizing the eggs.
 You can buy condoms over the counter at pharmacies, grocery stores and general merchandise stores.

 How effective are condoms?

-- Regular (male): These condoms go over the penis to collect ejaculation fluids.
+- External (sometimes called male condoms): These condoms go over the penis to collect ejaculation fluids.

-- Internal (female): An internal condom goes inside the vagina to keep sperm from entering the uterus.
+- Internal (sometimes called female condoms): An internal condom goes inside the vagina to keep sperm from entering the uterus.
 A soft, flexible ring attached to the condom stays outside the vagina for easy removal.
-Internal condoms may not be as effective as regular (male) condoms in preventing STDs.
+Internal condoms may not be as effective as external (male) condoms in preventing STDs.

 - Dental dams: These thin latex or polyurethane sheets serve as a barrier between a person’s mouth and a partner’s genitals or anus during oral sex.
 Dental dams reduce your risk of STDs such as oropharyngeal human papillomavirus (HPV).